bigmac2k/integerset-bdd/README.md

 -----------------------------------------------------------------------

-Then execute the following command using the scala build tool:
+Then execute the following commands in your shell:

 ```bash
 $ sbt assembly